 - You should be able to present proof of your travel plans, such as bookings and confirmation.

 - Or if your travel is urgent and there is no time to renew or replace your passport before your travel date.

 Note that, it is impossible to obtain an emergency travel document if you have never had a UK passport.
 You can apply for a UK passport.
-Contact our immigration solicitors if you are unsure so we can guide you through the process.
+Contact our immigration solicitors if you need uk visa help or you are unsure so we can guide you through the process.

 Related article: Read also 'COVID-19: UK Visa Application service points worldwide - Reopening plans in Phases'

 - COVID-19: Amber List Quarantine Rule Will Be Dropped for Double-Jabbed on July 19th 2021

 - COVID-19: What is the Latest on COVID Vaccination Passport Scheme?

 - COVID-19: What is the Latest on the Red List Countries?

 - Are Overseas Summer Holidays Off the Menu This Year?

 - Are the Rises in COVID-19 Cases a Cause for Concern?